chaitanyachow1729/NumberPlateDetection_RSA/README.md

  <img width="551" alt="main11" src="https://user-images.githubusercontent.com/110091047/204408101-5e229e87-eacb-4586-b3ea-90634b52f723.png">

-In this we have used yolo v5 model(you can the implementation process in Training_yolo5_model.ipynb) for obejct detection
+In this we have used yolo v5 model(you can see the implementation process in Training_yolo5_model.ipynb) for obejct detection

 If you upload the image the image will be loaded to the YOLO V5 model.